-2.00 credits This research seminar will provide sophomores in the Honors program with an understanding of the practice of local history and an understanding of local history's relationship to other branches of historical studies as well as a wide variety of academic disciplines.
+2.00 credits.
+This research seminar will provide sophomores in the Honors program with an understanding of the practice of local history and an understanding of local history's relationship to other branches of historical studies as well as a wide variety of academic disciplines.
 The course is based on the study of local history as a means for Honors students to examine the people who built the local community while they, as sophomores, discern the path of their own educational and life journey.
-Honors students will research local history, write about local history. reflect on their research about local history and their own lives, and share their knowledge of local history and what they have learned about their own personal development both as individuals and as leaders on campus.
+Honors students will research local history, write about local history, reflect on their research about local history and their own lives, and share their knowledge of local history and what they have learned about their own personal development both as individuals and as leaders on campus.
 Through the study of local history, students will gain an appreciation of the importance and context of place and how their own contributions impact the larger community.
 In keeping with the themes of real world learning, signature learning experiences, and community-based learning, students will have the opportunity to develop their own hands-on projects in areas such as oral history, archival research, and grant writing and personally engage with members of the campus and local communities through field trips, site visits, and guest lectures.
 As a primary feature of this course, the local community (the College campus, Elizabethtown Borough, and Lancaster County) will serve as a learning laboratory.
 Honors students will learn how to take notice of the environment in which they live, recognize how it developed, and offer ideas about how it should grow.
+Repeatable for credit.
+Signature Learning

-Signature Learning Experience: Community-Based Learning.
-Graded Pass/No Pass.
+Experience: Community-Based Learning.

-HON 205 - HNR Leadership Theory
+HON 205 - HNR Leadership Theory and Personal Narrative

 2.00 credits.
-This Honors seminar examines a wide variety of theories, practices, models, and examples of leadership in diverse settings.
-Students will identify what types of leadership skills they currently possess, and what skills they wish to develop throughout their college career.
-Course content will focus broadly on leadership theory, but each student will have the opportunity to thoroughly research and discuss leadership theories and practices in a field of their choosing.
-Graded Pass/No Pass.
+This Honors seminar examines a wide variety of theories, practices, models, and examples of leadership.
+Students will discern types of leadership skills they possess, and leadership skills they wish to develop.
+Course content will focus broadly on leadership theory and studies in grand strategy.
+Student will research and discuss leadership theories and practices in a field of their choosing.
+Students will write a personal leadership narrative which can be used in applications for grants, graduate schools, employment, competitive post graduate scholarships and fellowships.